-Before it can be adopted, Richmond’s Local Plan is subject to an independent Examination in Public by a Planning Inspector to assess whether it is ‘sound'.
+Before it was adopted, Richmond’s Local Plan was subject to an independent Examination in Public by a Planning Inspector to assess whether it was 'sound'.

-The Secretary of State has appointed Inspector Andrew Seaman BA (Hons) MA MRTPI from the Planning Inspectorate to carry out an independent Examination of the Richmond Local Plan.
-He will consider whether or not the Local Plan is ‘sound’, based on the criteria set out in paragraph 182 of the National Planning Policy Framework.
+In 2017 the Secretary of State appointed Inspector Andrew Seaman BA (Hons) MA MRTPI from the Planning Inspectorate to carry out an independent Examination of the Richmond Local Plan.
+He considered whether or not the Local Plan was ‘sound’, based on the criteria set out in paragraph 182 of the National Planning Policy Framework.

-The Local Plan will be considered ‘sound’ if the Inspector concludes that it is:
+A Local Plan is considered ‘sound’ if an Inspector concludes that it is:

-The Inspector will also consider whether the Local Plan has been prepared in accordance with the Duty to Cooperate, and whether it meets the requisite legal and procedural requirements.
+The Inspector also considered whether the Local Plan had been prepared in accordance with the Duty to Cooperate, and whether it meets the requisite legal and procedural requirements.

-In order to do so, the Inspector will assess the Local Plan, the evidence base on which it was created, as well as all of the representations submitted during the consultation phases.
+In order to do so, the Inspector assessed the Local Plan, the evidence base on which it was created, as well as all of the representations submitted during the consultation phases.

-The hearing sessions for the Examination of the Local Plan will start at 10am on Tuesday 26 September 2017.
+The hearing sessions for the Examination of the Local Plan began on Tuesday 26 September and concluded on Thursday 12 October 2017.
 The purpose of the hearings is for the Planning Inspector to examine matters relating to the ‘soundness’ of the plan in more detail.
 These matters are identified in the main issues and questions (pdf, 176 KB) paper prepared by the Planning Inspector.

 |Date||Session (start time)||Main issues|